Let's look at the basics for forming and spelling plural nouns, which can be tricky.

 The chart below can help you remember these few rules.

-Some nouns just don't follow any of the rules above when changing from singular to plural.
+Unfortunately, some nouns just don't follow any of the rules above when changing from singular to plural.

 I know, bummer.